 - I was able to forgive the men of my past, for the things that had happened.

-- My Raynaud’s disease was cured (supposedly incurable).
+- My Raynaud’s disease – supposedly incurable, was cured.

-A male nurse came to walk me down to the theatre and then when I got out of the lift, a female nurse came up to me.
-She looked at me and replied “that man that is being wheeled out of theatre would be just perfect for you”.
+A male nurse came to walk me down to the theatre, then when I got out of the lift, a female nurse came up to me.
+She looked at me and said “that man that is being wheeled out of theatre would be just perfect for you.”
 She then walked off.
-I smiled but thought nothing of it.
+I smiled, but thought nothing of it.

 The next day, I was bed bound and Kieren walked into my hospital room.

-Kieren had gone to college with my brother but we had lost frequent contact with each other from 18 years old and onwards.
-We would see each other when out clubbing every once and a while and he’d drop me home to make sure my girlfriends and I were safe but the relationship was always platonic.
+Kieren had gone to college with my brother, but we had lost frequent contact with each other from eighteen-years-old and onwards.
+We would see each other when out clubbing every once and a while, and he’d drop me home to make sure my girlfriends and I were safe, but the relationship was always platonic.

-We chatted for a few minutes but then a nurse told Kieren off for being out of bed and he was ushered to his room.
-That’s when I realised he was the man the nurse mentioned was first on the list and I was second.
+We chatted for a few minutes, but then a nurse told Kieren off for being out of bed and he was ushered to his room.
+That’s when I realised he was the man that the nurse had mentioned.

 Apparently he said that the female nurse had gone up to him when he was in recovery to say that the lady going into surgery was the woman for him.